fineprint-global/app-mining-area-polygonization/README.md

-# your-web-app
+# Mine vectorization application
-A quick description of your-web-app.

-**NOTE**: Make sure to replace all occurrences of `your-web-app` with the actual project name.
+A web application to poligonize mine-areas in a given set of locations.

 The purpose of this project is to ... using R and PostgreSQL.
 There are two components, an R Shiny web application and a PostgreSQL Database (more specifically a postgis one).
 The network of those two components can be created with one single `docker-compose` command.